edermanoel94/rest-go/CONTRIBUTION.md

 - Match the style of code already existing in the project.
 - Must not contain any merge conflicts (Pull and merge master before submitting the pull request).
 - Include tests for the modifications in your commit.
+(Make sure your test is running before send)